lynkos/algae-detection/README.md

 > # Usage: exp [file]
 > exp() {
 >     if [ $# == 0 ]; then
->         if ask "Export explicit specs?"; then
+>         if ask "Export explicit specs"; then
 >             conda list --explicit > environment.yml
 >
 >         else